xthemadgenius/btcrec-cli/docs/Extract_Scripts.md

 ### Usage for Electrum ###

 After downloading the script, **make a copy of your wallet file into a different folder** (to make it easy, into the same folder as the extract script).
 As an example for Windows, click on the Start Menu, then click “Run...”, and then type this to open the folder which contains the first wallet file created by Electrum after it is installed: `%appdata%\Electrum\wallets`.
 From here you can copy and paste your wallet file, usually named `default_wallet`, into a separate folder.
-Next you'll need to open a Command Prompt window and type something like this (depending on where the downloaded script is, and assuming you've made a copy of your wallet file into the same folder):
+Next you'll need to open a Command Prompt window and type something like this :

-    cd \Users\Chris\Downloads\btcrecover-master\extract-scripts
+    cd btcrecover-master\extract-scripts
-    C:\python27\python extract-electrum2-partmpk.py default_wallet
+    python3 extract-electrum2-partmpk.py default_wallet

 The example above assumes you have an Electrum 2.x wallet.
 If it's an Electrum 1.x wallet instead, replace *extract-electrum2-partmpk.py* with *extract-electrum-halfseed.py*.
 Of course, you'll also need to replace the wallet file name with yours.
 You should get a message which looks either like this: